-- Novelty: All solutions selected will strongly be assessed on their innovative quality and novelty.
-Judges will assess how original solutions brought forward are, and how creatively new technology has been leveraged to do so.
+- Novelty: All solutions selected will be assessed on their innovative quality and novelty.
+Judges will assess how original solutions brought forward are, and how creatively new technology has been leveraged.

-- Ease of Implementation: As winning startups will be asked to implement their solutions with local governments, solutions must be feasible to implement.
+- Ease of Implementation: Solutions must be reasonably easy to implement as winning startups will potentially be asked to implement their solutions with local governments.

 - Commercialization: Solutions will also be assessed on how viable the product is.
 Can your product go to market, is there sufficient talent in the region to drive this solution, can the solution gain traction quickly, will the solution generate value, are all key assessments of the commercialization of your solution.

-- Presentation Skills: Lastly, teams will be assessed on their ability to convey a clear message on what their solution will do and how it will benefit their region.
+- Presentation Skills: Teams will be assessed on their ability to convey a clear message on what their solution will do and how it will benefit their region.
 Pitch coaches will be present on the day of the competition to help guide teams.

 About the competition